KatherineHey/SystemDesign/Paper/MapReduce/MapReduce.md

 and a reduce function that merges all intermediate values associated with the same intermediate key.

 ## Intuitive:
-Google have implemented hundreds of special-purposecomputations  that  process  large  amounts  of  raw  data, such as crawled documents,  web request logs,  etc., to compute various kinds of derived data, such as invertedindices, summaries of the number of pagescrawled per host, the set of most frequent queries in a given day, etc.
+Google have implemented hundreds of special-purpose computations  that  process  large  amounts  of  raw  data, such as crawled documents,  web request logs,  etc., to compute various kinds of derived data, such as inverted indices, summaries of the number of page scrawled per host, the set of most frequent queries in a given day, etc.

-Most such computations are conceptu-ally straightforward.
+Most such computations are conceptually straightforward.
-However, the input data is usually large and the computations have to be distributed acrosshundreds or thousands of machines in order to finish ina reasonable amount of time.
+However, the input data is usually large and the computations have to be distributed across hundreds or thousands of machines in order to finish in a reasonable amount of time.

 ## Solution:
-A new abstraction (mapreduce) that allows us to express the simple computa-tions we were trying to perform but hides the messy de-tails of parallelization, fault-tolerance, data distributionand load balancing in a library.
+A new abstraction (mapreduce) that allows us to express the simple computations we were trying to perform but hides the messy details of parallelization, fault-tolerance, data distribution and load balancing in a library.

 # Model

 ### Map
-- (Written by the user) takes an input pair and pro-duces a set ofintermediatekey/value pairs.
+- (Written by the user) takes an input pair and produces a set of intermediate key/value pairs.
 - Groups together all intermediate values associated with the same intermediate key I and passes them to the Reduce function.